publisha/student_site/_posts/2019/2019-07-20-here-is-my-new-post-for-trial.md

 date: 2019-08-06
 published: true
 header_feature_image: images/2019/07/tomatoes.jpg
-caption: "I love tomatoes"
 ---

 This is just a sample post that you should delete or set to `published:false`.
 This paragraph will appear on the home page as a preview of the post.
 The rest below this paragraph will appear on the blog post page.
-The `page image` is optional and you should enter the path to it in the metadata above.
+The `header_feature_image` is optional and you should enter the path to it in the metadata above.

 > Here follows some more placeholder text.
 You can see the `markdown` when viewing this post in Atom.
 This is a _blockquote_.